Course Title: Research and recommend soft furnishings for interiors

 Task 2: Formative assessment - calculation Assessment for Window treatments

 An in-class test on curtain & blind calculations & work room sheets

 Task 3: Formative assessment - "When we were Young" Child’s bedroom fit out - Visual Diary

 You will be required to link this project to the investigative work you commenced in Decorate

 Further to this you will be required to design, source and document all aspects of this project to

 allow you to make a proposal to a client.

-Task 3: On-line assessment Quiz & a calculation Assessment for Window treatments.
+Task 3: Summative assessment - On-line assessment Quiz

-There will be a series of on line quizzes to validate your learning in this speciality area.
+There will be a on line quiz to validate your learning in this speciality area.

 You will receive feedback with verbal and/or written evaluation of your progress within class time.
 The submitted projects will be assessed with written feedback as well as a quality indicator that relates to separate components of the project and the overall outcome.
 At the completion of the course, grading will be offered in addition to, and after, competency based assessment.